yottaawesome/windows-system-programming-4th-edition/README.md

 ## Changes

-Currently, the source code in `src` is committed as is from the [book's website](http://jmhartsoftware.com/) (this includes libs and exe files), however, I do plan to go through and update any old Visual Studio files to the latest version of Visual Studio, as well as remove any unneeded files from the repo.
+Currently, the source code in `src` is committed as is from the [book's website](http://jmhartsoftware.com/) (this includes libs and exe files).
+While there are Visual Studio 2005 and 2008 (x64) solutions provided, I'm in the process of adding a new VS2022 solution and projects to replace these.